KUL-recon-lab/course_nucmed_tech/latex/03_photon_matter_interactions.md

 In nuclear medicine, photon energy ranges roughly from 60 to 600 keV.
 For example, {sup}`99m`Tc has an energy of 140 keV.
 This corresponds to a wave length of 9 pm and a frequency of 3.4 ×  Hz.
 At such energies, γ photons behave like particles rather than like waves.

 At these energies, the dominating interactions of photons with matter are photon-electron interactions: Compton scatter and photo-electric effect.
-As shown in figure [3](#fig:foto_compton_pair), the dominating interaction is a function of energy and electron number.
+As shown in [](#fig:foto_compton_pair), the dominating interaction is a function of energy and electron number.
 For typical nuclear medicine energies, Compton scatter dominates in light materials (such as water and human tissue), and photo-electric effect dominates in high density materials.
 Pair production (conversion of a photon in an electron and a positron) is excluded for energies below 1022 keV, since each of the particles has a mass of 511 keV.
 Rayleigh scatter (absorption and re-emission of (all or a fraction of) the absorbed energy as a photon in a different direction) has a low probability.

 (photo-electric-effect)=
 # Photo-electric effect